 PCBs were identified to be potentially present in paint, transformer oil, light ballasts, concrete, and caulk.
+Before 1978, PCBs were often used in paints and caulks and other elastic sealant materials because of their plasticizer properties.
 When PCBs were present in transformer oil, they were labeled accordingly.
-PCBs in paint were sampled along with metals (including lead and mercury) any time paint was to be disturbed.
+The Bureau sampled PCBs in paint along with metals (including lead and mercury) any time paint was to be disturbed.
 None of the facilities indicated that they typically sampled caulk for PCBs, although some of them were aware of asbestos being present in window caulk at their facility.
 PCBs have been discovered in contaminated concrete at some sites.